Certainty-Based Marking (CBM)

 Confidence- or certainty-based assessment in various guises has a long history, and is surprisingly under-used.
 When properly set up, it motivates students to think carefully about whether they can see reasons for either sound justification or uncertainty about the answers they give in tests.
 It is particularly helpful as a study aid in self-tests, providing a stimulus and challenge, and a warning signal when misconceptions have arisen.
 But it has also been clearly shown to improve the statistical reliability and validity of assessment data.

 I implemented CBM at UCL in 1994 for my own teaching in physiology, medicine and maths.
 The principles and outcomes are set out in my teaching publications.
-UCL currently promotes Moodle (where I have also incorporated CBM), but for self-tests I much prefer the more versatile software ( LAPT ) that I initially developed for UCL and that is now sited here.
-It continues to host around 60,000 sessions per year, mostly for students of UCL and Imperial College London.
+UCL nowadays mainly uses Moodle (where I also incorporated CBM in 2013), but for CBM self-tests I prefer the more versatile software that I developed for UCL and that is now hosted here following my retirement in 2006.
+In the 10 years 2015-2025 a total of 135,000 anonymous self-test CBM sessions were recorded - probably mostly for UCL students - to supplement their formal course material.

 CBM Self-Tests